ryazlee/ryazlee/README.md

 ### Ryan Lee

 Hi!
-I'm Ryan, a Full Stack Software Engineer II at [Aurora 🚛](https://aurora.tech/)  working on the Workflow Tools team under the Simulation org.
-I primarily build simulation workflow webapps using React and Typescript!
+I'm Ryan, a Full Stack Software Engineer II at [Aurora 🚛](https://aurora.tech/)

+I work on the Workflow Tools team under the Simulation org where I primarily build simulation workflow webapps using React and Typescript!

 I have have worked at the following companies in the past:
 - Mobile SWE @ [Snap Inc 👻](https://www.snap.com/en-US/) (Core Growth Org, Search Team)